ryan-mcclue/ryan-mcclue/src/iot.md

 ESP-IDF (EspressIf IoT Development Framework) which is primarily a python virtual environment with lots of packages to faciliate configuration, library retrieval, building, flashing, etc.

+$(get_idf) sets up path
+$(idf.py set-target esp32) will do a cmake --configure
+$(idf.py menuconfig) is like linux kernel kconfig and will generate a sdkconfig
+$(idf.py build) generate large number of drivers, as well as a bootloader, partition table and application binary
+$(idf.py -p /dev/ttyUSB0 monitor)
+IMPORTANT: Issue on Ubuntu serial flashing driver whereby the particular RS232 signals aren't being sent properly to put the chip into programming mode, so have to hold down Boot button